Tencent/puerts/doc/unreal/en/typescript_interacts_cpp.md

 const NewArrayBuffer = new Uint8Array([21,31]);
 MyUObj.ArrayBufferTest(NewArrayBuffer);
 ```

+### Combining TypeScript and C++ Classes With Mixin
+Puerts has to the ability to combine TypeScript and C++ classes together, allowing users to override reflected API logic.
+To get started, see [using mixin](./mixin.md).

 ## Interacting With Non-Reflected API
 Unreal has a lot of C++ functions and classes without reflection tags.
 In order to access them within TypeScript, [Template-based static binding should be used](./template_binding.md).